-STATE OF FLORIDA COUNTY OF
+STATE OF FLORIDA

+COUNTY OF

 Sworn to or affirmed and signed before me on by

+byby

 NOTARY PUBLIC or DEPUTY CLERK

+[D.1.1.1.1

-[Print, type, or stamp commissioned name of notary or clerk.]
+[Print, type, or stamp commissioned name of notary or

+clerk.]

+Personally known

-Personally known Produced identification
+Produced identification

 Type of identification produced

+Type of identification produced

-DO NOT SIGN OR FILL IN THIS PART OF ANY FO notary public who is witnessing your signature.
-PRM .
+DO NOT SIGN OR FILL IN THIS PART OF ANY FORM .
 This section of the form is to be completed by the

+notary public who is witnessing your signature.

-IF A NONLAWYER HELPED YOU FILL OUT THIS FORM, HE/SHE MUST FILL IN THE BLANKS BELOW:
+F A NONLAWYER HELPED YOU FILL OUT THIS FORM, HE/SHE MUST FILL IN THE BLANKS BELOW:

-e: {either Petitioner or Respondent; or Husband or Wife}
+fill in all blanks] This form was prepared for the: {either Petitioner or Respondent; or Husband or Wife}

-This form was completed with the assistance of
+This form was completed with the assistance of:

-{name of individual } (1)
+name of individual }(1),

-{name of business}(2)
+name of business}(2)

 {address} (3)